PallaviMadhukar/Facial-Recognition/README.md

 Step 7.
 When we input an image of a person who we think may be missing, their gender and approximate age, it is compared to the subset of aged data set.
 If there is a match, the image is that of a missing person.

+# Result
+Our matches are uploaded in Matches.xlsx